 Causes of Low Blood Pressure

 The dropping of blood pressure is a normal scenario.
-However, certain conditions cause extended periods of low blood pressure such as:
+However, certain conditions cause low blood pressure for an extended period such as:

 - Infections in the bloodstreams

 - Blood loss due to injury